Silence (Endō novel): Reception

 Silence received the 1966 Tanizaki Prize for the year's best full-length literature.
 It has also been the subject of extensive analysis.
 In a review published by The New Yorker, John Updike called Silence "a remarkable work, a sombre, delicate, and startlingly empathetic study of a young Portuguese missionary during the relentless persecution of the Japanese Christians in the early seventeenth century."
 William Cavanaugh highlights the novel's "deep moral ambiguity" due to the depiction of a God who "has chosen not to eliminate suffering, but to suffer with humanity."

 Silence was not immediately successful among Japanese Catholics, who were among some of the novel's harshest critics.
 Instead, the novel's popularity was boosted by "left-wing college students" who saw a connection to the plight of Japanese Marxists in the circumstances of Rodrigues.
 The novel was notably compared to Graham Greene's The Power and the Glory, leading Endo to be referred to as "the Graham Greene of Japan."

 Adaptations

 Stage

 Besides Endo's stage version, The Golden Country, there have been several adaptations.

 Films

 Masahiro Shinoda directed the 1971 film Silence, an adaptation from the novel.

 It was adapted by João Mário Grilo as Os Olhos da Ásia in 1996.

 In 2016, the novel was adapted into a film, also named Silence, directed by Martin Scorsese, written by Jay Cocks and Scorsese, and starring Andrew Garfield, Adam Driver, Liam Neeson, Tadanobu Asano and Ciarán Hinds.
 The film premiered at the Pontifical Oriental Institute in Rome on November 29, 2016.

 Music

-Composer and poet Teizo Matsumura wrote the libretto and music for an opera with the same title, which was premiered at the New National Theatre in Tokyo in 2000.
+Composer and poet Teizo Matsumura wrote the libretto and music for an opera with the same title, which was premiered at the New National Theatre Tokyo in 2000.
 The novel inspired Symphony no. 3, "Silence", composed in 2002 by Scottish musician James MacMillan.